tokkonopapa/WordPress-IP-Geo-Block/_posts/article/2017-01-15-shortcode-for-geo-filtering.md

 inline:
 ---

-I had developed this plugin as an security purpose plugin so as to protect the back-end of the site.
-And since version 3.0.0, I've provided functionality of front-end protection based on [this suggestion at support forum][Suggestion].
+I started to develop [IP Geo Block][IP-Geo-Block] as a security purpose plugin so as to protect the back-end of the site.
+And since version 3.0.0, it has been equipped with the functionality of front-end protection based on [this suggestion at support forum][Suggestion].

 This helped to greatly improved [the protection ability][Protection] of this plugin against the attacks via front-end of the site.